 It’s Never About You

 No one cares that you were an adorable, mischievous scamp who had an imaginary firebug friend with a penchant for playing with matches in the wooden shed where the family kept the paint and rags.
 No one cares that you were the darling daughter of a devoted, doting dad who raised you to believe that you were a princess who deserved the world, without having to actually earn it.
-No one cares that you were the beneficiary of a massive heap of just plain dump luck that came down into your world like the cartoon boot in Monty Python’s Flying Circus.**
+No one cares that you were the beneficiary of a massive heap of just plain dum luck that came down into your world like the cartoon boot in Monty Python’s Flying Circus.**

 Which is good news for you because you are likely to be none of those things.
 You are a decent, thoughtful, observant leader moving toward the conclusion of your first career.
-And you want to figure out how leverage all the things you’ve learned, done, discovered, experienced to benefit clients or employers in your next phase career.
+And you want to figure out how to leverage all the things you’ve learned, done, discovered, experienced to benefit clients or employers in your next phase career.

 If It’s Duplicable, It’s Valuable